 2. Carbon Monoxide Poisoning

-Possibly the main reason not to use a smoker indoors or in an enclosed space is the fact that you are purposely producing large quantities of smoke which contains carbon monoxide.
+Possibly the main reason not to use a electric smoker indoors or in an enclosed space is the fact that you are purposely producing large quantities of smoke which contains carbon monoxide.
 For those unaware of how dangerous carbon monoxide poisoning is, it can be a cause of long-term respiratory issues, general health problems, brain damage, and death.
 Even a well-ventilated room would not be able to completely clear the amount of smoke produced by an average electric smoker.

 3. Second-Hand Health Issues

 With numerous toxins found in the smoke being lighter than air, they are easily spread across a wide area in a short period of time.
 It’s important not only to consider your health but also of those around you as it would most likely be tough for them to easily avoid the plume of smoke generated.

 Leading on from both carbon monoxide poisoning and general health, it’s essential that you are aware of the high level of carcinogenic components that are found in the smoke.
 Prolonged exposure will undoubtedly increase the likelihood of developing cancer.
 The best way to prevent this is to take as many precautions as possible, including operating in an open-air environment for maximum dispersal.